-Are permitted activities for Section 19 controls only.
+Are Permitted Activities for Section 9 controls only.

-(c) Hazardous facilities that are part of a permitted activity in the Rural Zones and that comply with the New Zealand Standard NZS8409:2004 Management of Agrichemicals those activities that exceed the quantity thresholds listed in Table 1 of Rule 19.3.5 under either Group 5 Land Use Zones and/or Class 9 substances located within 30 metres of fresh surface water or 50 metres of estuaries and harbours are discretionary activities.
+(c) Hazardous facilities that are part of a Permitted Activity in the Rural Zones and that comply with the New Zealand Standard NZS8409:2004 Management of Agrichemicals those activities that exceed the quantity thresholds listed in Table 1 of Rule 9.4 under either Group 5 Land Use Zones and/or Class 9 substances located within 30m of fresh surface water or 50m of estuaries and harbours are Discretionary Activities.